 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates LMST, AIMC, RBA, IAA

-Limestone Bancorp, Inc. (NASDAQ: LMST)’s sale to Peoples Bancorp Inc. for 0.90 shares of Peoples common stock for each share of Limestone common stock.
+Limestone Bancorp, Inc. LMST's sale to Peoples Bancorp Inc. for 0.90 shares of Peoples common stock for each share of Limestone common stock.
 If you are a Limestone shareholder, click here to learn more about your rights and options.

 Altra Industrial Motion Corp.
-(NASDAQ: AIMC)’s sale to Regal Rexnord Corporation for $62.00 per share.
+AIMC's sale to Regal Rexnord Corporation for $62.00 per share.
 If you are an Altra shareholder, click here to learn more about your rights and options.

 Ritchie Bros.
-Auctioneers Incorporated (NYSE: RBA)’s merger with IAA, Inc. If you are a Ritchie Bros. shareholder, click here to learn more about your legal rights and options.
+Auctioneers Incorporated RBA's merger with IAA, Inc. If you are a Ritchie Bros. shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.